OpenDriveLab/OccNet/README.md

 ## Task Definition

 Given images from multiple cameras, the goal is to predict the semantics and flow of each voxel grid in the scene.

+### Rules for Occupancy and Flow Challenge

+* We allow using annotations provided in the nuScenes dataset.
+During inference, the input modality of the model should be camera only.
+* No future frame is allowed during inference.
+* In order to check the compliance, we will ask the participants to provide technical reports to the challenge committee and the participant will be asked to provide a public talk about the method after winning the award.
+* Every submission provides method information.
+We encourage publishing code, but do not make it a requirement.
+* Each team can have at most one account on the evaluation server.
+Users that create multiple accounts to circumvent the rules will be excluded from the challenge.
+* Each team can submit at most three results during the challenge.
+* Faulty submissions that return an error on HuggingFace do not count towards the submission limit.
+* Any attempt to circumvent these rules will result in a permanent ban of the team or company from the challenge.

 <p align="right">(<a href="#top">back to top</a>)</p>